-This project is subject to the provisions of the WCO and ETM because the application is for a new PPS and was accepted prior to July 1, 2024.
+This project is subject to the provisions of the WCO and the 2018 Environmental Technical Manual (ETM) because the application is for a new PPS and was accepted prior to July 1, 2024.
 The project is also subject to the Environmental Regulations contained in prior Subtitles 24, 25, and 27.